-After you have finished your creative work, please create a 2-5 minute video to introduce yourself and share your creative work with the class to tell us who you are.
+After you have finished your creative work, please create a 3-5 minute video to introduce yourself and share your creative work with the class to tell us who you are.
 Upload your video to the class introduction discussion board.
-Please see the class resources page in the course Learning Management System (LMS) to review instructions on how to create a video and upload it to our course site.

-Please upload your introduction video by the third day of the class.
+Please upload your introduction video by Wednesday.
 Then watch introduction videos of two of your peers and reply to their posts with a comment and/or question you have for them by Sunday.